 Once you are confident that the site is as perfect as it can get at this point, go online.
 Your hosting plan and CMS will have information on how to upload your site files onto a server and get it available on the internet.
 Go to the blog and browse to make sure everything is working fine.

-The above steps refer to starting a blog.
+The above steps refer to how to start blogging.
 And this is the easy part.
-Now you will have to gain followers and subscribers.
+Now you will have to do gain followers and subscribers.
 If you plan on monetizing using your blog, you will have to attract a considerable number of subscribers.
-There will be a lot of marketing ahead.
-But that refers to whole another topic.
+There will be a lot of online marketing ahead.
+But that refers to whole another topic, which we will tackle in a following guide.
 To start your life as a blogger, take the above suggestion to heart.